-The Prohibited Substances and Items in Correctional Facility crime in the state of Texas gives police the right to arrest you if they believe you possessed as an inmate, or provided to an inmate, a number of different restricted items, including drugs, alcohol, weapons, cell phones, money and cigarettes.
-Learn more detailed information about the Prohibited Substances and Items in Correctional Facility offense below.
+The Texas Prohibited Substances and Items in Correctional Facility law gives police the right to arrest you if they believe you possessed (as an inmate), or provided to an inmate, a number of different restricted items, including drugs, alcohol, weapons, cell phones, money and cigarettes.

-Prohibited Substances and Items in Correctional Facility is classified in the Texas Penal Code under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
+The Penal Code classifies the Texas Prohibited Substances and Items in Correctional Facility law under Title 8 “Offenses Against Public Administration,” Chapter 38 “Obstructing Governmental Operation.”
+Learn more about the Texas offense of Prohibited Substances and Items in Correctional Facility below.

 What is the current Texas law about Prohibited Substances and Items in Correctional Facility?